Easonrust/CSE-256/project/A4/report.md

 | 0.555012  | 0.353583 | 0.431970 |

 We find that the result F1-Score is 0.431970, which is better than the best result 0.429658 we get before.

+We think the reason for this is that smoothing parameters can ensure the emission parameter can output a non-zero and valid probability distribution for out-of-vocabulary words as well, thus it can improve the result.